 Vimeo is the world’s leading all-in-one video solution that enables professional-quality video for all.
 Their video maker tool, Vimeo Create, allows businesses to easily create eye-catching videos that drive sales.
 With over 1,000 video templates available, including stock images, music, and custom branding options, you can make high-impact videos in minutes — no experience required.

-Constant Contact recently launched an integration with Vimeo Create that allows users to create and add video to emails and web pages right from Constant Contact.
+Constant Contact has an integration with Vimeo Create that allows users to create and add video to emails and web pages right from Constant Contact.
 You can sign up or upgrade to a Vimeo Pro or Vimeo Business account and receive a discount exclusive to Constant Contact users.

 Take a look at one of our latest Constant Contact emails where we incorporated a fun poll video (and animated gif) to engage our readers:

-Step 5: Keep an eye on your metrics
+Step 5: Keep an eye on your video marketing metrics

-So, you’ve envisioned your audience, fine-tuned your messaging, planned your content, recorded your videos, edited to perfection, and uploaded to the appropriate channels.
+So, you’ve put your video marketing plan into action by following the video marketing tips above.
+You’ve created a buyer persona to envision your audience, fine-tuned your messaging, planned your content, recorded your videos, edited to perfection, and uploaded to the appropriate channels.
 As they say, “If you’re not measuring, you’re not marketing,” so it’s important to keep an eye on your metrics.

 To help further develop your video marketing strategy, you want to look at metrics like: